The problem of missing terms in term by term integration involving divergent integrals: Introduction

-In this paper we will approach the problem of missing terms by lifting the integration in the complex plane.
-Our solution to the problem is motivated by our recent work that saw the representation of the Cauchy principal value and the Hadamard finite part of the generalized principal value by Fox \cite{fox} as complex contour integrals \cite{galapon}.
-Our results there hint that the emergent divergent integrals \ref{divergent} can be interpreted as a finite part integral provided an appropriate contour integral representation of the finite part is obtained, and provided the original integral is likewise represented as a contour integral consistent with the contour integral representation of the finite part integral.
-We will pursue that hint here.
-To do so we will obtain the contour integral representation of the finite part of the divergent integrals \ref{divergent}, from which we read off the required consistent contour integral representation of the incomplete Stieltjes transform.
-Replacing the integral \ref{incomplete} with its equivalent contour integral representation in the complex plane and performing the term by term integration over this representation will lead us to uniquely identify the divergent integrals that arise as finite part integrals.
-Moreover, we will find that the missing terms emerge as contributions coming from the complex singularities of the function $h(z)(\omega+z)^{-1}$ (which is the extension of the integrand $h(x)(\omega+x)^{-1}$ in integral \ref{incomplete} in the complex plane).
+Now a fundamental insight gleaned from the distributional approach of McClure and Wong is that it is not enough to assign an interpretation to a divergent integral without establishing the precise relationship between the assigned values of the divergent integrals to the given convergent integral, which is the Stietljes transform in our case.
+This applies to our choice of the finite part.
+The divergent integrals in the above canonical example can be shown to have finite parts equal to their analytic values.
+Thus the finite part already fails to give the correct result without further consideration.
+The problem now is to discover the precise rules of using the finite part of a divergent integral in evaluating a convergent integral such as the Stieltjes integral transform.
+The are two key hints that point us the way to proceed.
+The first hint is provided by our recent work that saw the representation of the Cauchy principal value and the Hadamard finite part of the generalized principal value by Fox \cite{fox} as complex contour integrals \cite{galapon}.
+The second hint is the known fact that an integral in the real line can be cast into a contour integral in the complex plane \cite{costin}.
+Then the emergent divergent integrals (\ref{divergent}) can be interpreted as a finite part integral provided an appropriate contour integral representation of the finite part is obtained, and provided the original Stieltjes integral is likewise represented as a contour integral consistent with the contour integral representation of the finite part integral.
+We will find that it is precisely the common contour in the complex contour integral representations of the finite part and the incomplete Stieltjes transform that bridges them and that leads to the meaningful use of the finite part integral.